xigh/xigh-chain-rs/README.md

 ### simple naive blockchain implementation in Rust

-Based on these very interesting [videos on youtube](https://www.youtube.com/watch?v=zVqczFZr124)
+Inspired by these very interesting [videos on youtube](https://www.youtube.com/watch?v=zVqczFZr124)

 You can find the JavaScript implementation here :